 This attempt at preventing too much rational analysis of the message by the recipient is standard practice in phishing campaigns.

 Once the victim follows the link, they are presented with a clone of the real banking page, complete with mobile detection and responsive design (see below).
 The page also drops a cookie to identify the victim if they were to visit the page again.
-This enables the attacker to keep their campaign organised as well as having functions in the phishing kit to block and redirect either victims they are not interested in or security professionals entering dummy details to track where the stolen information ends up.
+This enables the attacker to keep their campaign organised as well as having functions in the phishing kit to block and redirect either those victims in which they have no interest or security professionals entering dummy details to track where the stolen information ends up.

 The gateway is a small script that can be placed on another host to mask the real location of the control panel.
 The script takes the request from the phishing page and proxies it to the real control panel.